-We have substantially completed our audit of Wycombe DC's financial statements for the year ended 31 March 2018 and have performed the procedures outlined in our Audit planning report.
-Subject to satisfactory completion of the following outstanding items we expect to issue an unqualified opinion on the Authority's financial statements in the form which appears at Section 4.
-However until work is complete, further amendments may arise:
+We have substantially completed our audit of Wycombe DC's financial statements for the year ended 31 March 2019 and have performed the procedures outlined in our audit planning report.
+Subject to satisfactory completion of the following outstanding items, we expect to issue an unqualified opinion on the Council's financial statements in the form which appears at Section 3.